 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bond using the straight-line method.
+Bond premiums and discounts are deferred and amortized over the life of the bond using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.
 Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.